 GeneCards Summary for HIF1AN Gene

-HIF1AN (Hypoxia Inducible Factor 1, Alpha Subunit Inhibitor) is a Protein Coding gene.
-Diseases associated with HIF1AN include hypoxia.
-Among its related pathways are Angiogenesis (CST) and Cellular Senescence.
-GO annotations related to this gene include protein homodimerization activity and NF-kappaB binding.
+HIF1AN (Hypoxia Inducible Factor 1 Alpha Subunit Inhibitor) is a Protein Coding gene.
+Diseases associated with HIF1AN include Hypoxia and Anemia Of Prematurity.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and HIF-2-alpha transcription factor network.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen, 2-oxoglutarate as one donor, and incorporation of one atom each of oxygen into both donors.
 An important paralog of this gene is HSPBAP1.

 UniProtKB/Swiss-Prot for HIF1AN Gene